Tech-at-DU/d3-tutorial/04-scales/readme.md

 **Challenge**

 Create a new linear scale for the y value.
+The min y is -37 and the max is 42.
+Why not say the extent is -50 to +50.
+The range is the height of the SVG which is 500.

 ### Scale Ordinal

-An ordinal scale maps arbitrary values like strings and dates to other arbitrary values like strings and colors.
+An ordinal scale maps arbitrary values like strings and dates to other arbitrary values like other strings and colors.

-The country names would use an ordinal scale.
+To map country names to colors you would use an ordinal scale.

 Define a new oridinal scale: